 Knowing all the features of your camera and learning how to access or adjust them with numerous amount of practice will ensure you can take a great picture.

-The quality of the light can play a big effect on how your photograph looks.
-Two of the aspects you need to pay attention to when it comes to proper lightning how harsh or diffused the light is and the color of the light.
-Color temperature most photographer recommends is the warmest light color that occurs around sunset and sunrise.
-It can be also modified by accessing or adjusting the white balance setting on your camera and you can also use a warming gel on the flash in order to get a warm light color.
+The quality of the light can play a big effect on how your photo looks.
+Two of the aspects you need to pay attention to when it comes to proper lighting how harsh or diffused the light is and the colour of the light.
+Colour temperature most photographer recommends is the warmest light colour that occurs around sunset and sunrise.
+It can be also modified by accessing or adjusting the white balance setting on your camera and you can also use a warming gel on the flash in order to get a warm light colour.

 On the other hand, diffuse light happens when the light creates soft shadows and works best at portraits.
 It can be also created by reflecting the light from a wall of a large surface between the light and your subject.
 While harsh light creates shadows which creates an advantage element on your photograph.

-5 Create fun picture and let the subject do their thing
+Create a fun picture and let the subject do their thing

 Forcing your subjects to evoke emotions might not be a great idea mainly because they will feel uncomfortable.
 So, to achieve a natural picture that tells a story, let your subject pose on their own just like in some photo booth rentals.
 These booths are great for events such as parties or wedding because it lets the subjects create a fun environment and poses on their own.
 Aforementioned, as a photographer, you need to ask for emotions to your subject but don’t force them to make it more natural.